 The side-effects associated with radiation therapy are less severe than those associated with chemotherapy.
 The high doses of radiation necessary to kill cancer cells, however, may damage healthy cells in the area surrounding the targeted tumor.

 Common side effects cause by radiation therapy include:

 - Hair loss

-The course of treatment shifts focus once a patient reaches stage III or IV.
+The course of treatment shifts focus once a patient reaches stage three or 4.
 Doctors use palliative treatment to ease discomfort caused by advanced-stage symptoms.
 The type of palliative treatment depends on the location of the cancer and its stage.

 Pleural effusions can affect a patient’s ability to breath, diminishing his or her quality of life.
-Palliative treatments designed to ease symptoms associated with pleural mesothelioma include:
+Palliative treatments designed to ease symptoms caused by pleural effusions include:

 The surgeon inserts a needle into the pleural cavity and drains excess pleural fluid.
 A thoracentesis reduces the pressure caused by the buildup of fluid in the pleural cavity (the space between the inner and outer lining of the lungs).

 Assisted by a camera, the surgeon drains excess fluid from the pleural cavity and blows talc into the drained space.
 The talc causes an inflammatory reaction that closes the pleural space.
 Scar tissue formed over time can prevent fluid buildup from reoccurring.
 VATS talc pleurodesis helps stop the chest pain and pressure caused by fluid buildup.